MilliKelvin microwave impedance microscopy in a dry dilution refrigerator: Results and Discussion

-Next, to demonstrate our combined AFM and MIM imaging capabilities at low temperatures, we measured the spatial contrast of the MIM response across the boundary between graphite and SiO$_2$ at 70 mK.
-Figure \ref{fig:graphite2}(a) shows an optical image of the graphite sample, which has terraces of varying thicknesses: the purple region is $\sim\SI{3}{nm}$ and the bright yellow region is 15-\SI{20}{nm}.
-In Figure \ref{fig:graphite2}, panels (b) and (c) display AFM and MIM images of the graphite/SiO$_2$ interface measured at 4K and \SI{70}{mK}, respectively.
+In Figure \ref{fig:graphite2}, panels (c) and (d) display AFM and MIM images of the graphite/SiO$_2$ interface measured at 4K and \SI{70}{mK}, respectively.
 In both sets of AFM images, the 3/\SI{20}{nm} step height in graphite is clearly visible, while the graphite/SiO$_2$ boundary only shows a faint contour, as the z-movement of the scanner to compensate for fluctuations in the tip-sample distance dominates over the \SI{3}{nm} boundary.
 Meanwhile, we observe a sharp contrast in the MIM signal across the graphite/SiO$_2$ boundary due to the different conductivities of the two materials, as predicted by the response curves in Figure \ref{fig:graphite2}(b).
-To explain the experimental observations, one can model the tip-sample interaction for this system using finite element analysis, which can be used to calculate the MIM response curves as a function of sample conductivity\cite{Barber2022}.
-At a measurement frequency of 1.8 GHz, the imaginary part of the MIM response should monotonically increase with the sample conductivity, saturating when the resistivity is higher than $10^{-2}$ $ \Omega\cdot m$ (insulating limit) or lower than $10^{-5}$ $\Omega \cdot m$ (conductive limit), as shown in Figure \ref{fig:graphite2}(b).
+To explain the experimental observations, one can model the tip-sample interaction for this system using finite element analysis\cite{Wu2018}.
+In the numerical simulation, the tip is defined to be \SI{1}{V} and the bottom of the \ce{SiO2} is set at \SI{0}{V}, the ground.
+The side of the sample is electrically floating.
+For a sample with a scalar conductivity, the simulation can be used to calculate the MIM response curves as a function of sample resistivity, which should be expected to have a response curve similar to the lump-circuit model defined for MIM imaging\cite{Barber2022,EMPtheory}.
+For a better discussion of lump-circuit model, readers can refer to the supplementary information.
+At a measurement frequency of 1.8 GHz, the imaginary part of the MIM response should monotonically decrease with the sample resistivity, saturating when the resistivity is higher than $10^{-2}$ $ \Omega\cdot m$ (insulating limit) or lower than $10^{-5}$ $\Omega \cdot m$ (conductive limit), as shown in Figure \ref{fig:graphite2}(b).
 A cross-sectional profile of the penetration of the tip potential into the sample is provided in the inset.
-We estimate the MIM spatial resolution to be around \SI{200}{nm}, constrained by the apex geometry of the etched tungsten tip and mechanical noise from pulse tube vibrations.
+Based on our observation in the imaging, we estimate the MIM spatial resolution to be below \SI{200}{nm}, constrained by the apex geometry of the etched tungsten tip and mechanical noise from pulse tube vibrations.

 We also apply this methodology to visualize edge states at the boundaries of thin film cadmium arsenide (\ce{Cd3As2}), a novel three-dimensional Dirac semi-metal, in the quantum Hall regime\cite{sankar2015Cd3As2,schumann2016MBE}.
 A cross-sectional schematic of the epitaxially-grown hetero-structure is shown in Figure\ref{fig:CdAs} (a), where the film thickness is \SI{20}{nm}\cite{goyal2018thickness,lygo2023two}.
 The \ce{Cd3As2} device is lithographically patterned and etched into strips of width 10-15 $\mu$m, which are electrically grounded.
 Transport measurements were performed to characterize the magnetic field behavior of the sample, which reveal dips in the longitudinal resistance at around \SI{4.7}{T} and \SI{6.5}{T}, as shown in Figure \ref{fig:CdAs}(b).
 These minima should correspond to the emergence of quantum Hall plateaus\cite{guo2022nu}.